BIGJRA/BIGJRA.github.io/rejuv.md

 out so that the screens run out.
 Haunter and Masquerain hit hard but if you have set up any of your Pokemon you may be able to succeed!

-When you’re back in town, you can proceed to the gym immediately, or go tackle a side area real fast.
+When you're back in town, you can proceed to the gym immediately, or go tackle a side area real fast.

 ## Mirage Woods